Hi, all - a common question we get from admins is how to add users to an HL-managed community using Automation Rules

 - Add desired description and view permissions and Save.

-- Navigate to Admin > Tools > Automation Rules > List of Rules > New Rule
+- Navigate to Admin > Automation > Automation Rules > Create

 - Choose the criteria Add to a Community from the first dropdown

 - Choose the criteria you want from the second dropdown.
-I used Security Groups as an example, but the full list is on this page.
+(I used Security Groups as an example.)

 Once you've added the desired criteria (and you'll see a couple other options if you scroll down that you can choose governing subscriptions and removal from the community), you can name the rule and either click Save to run it later or Save and Run Now: